JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ### Get Artifact

-Run the following command on a terminal to fetch the compressed artifact (_tarball_) of the NLP Lab.
+Run the following command on a terminal to fetch the compressed artifact (_tarball_) of the Generative AI Lab.

 ```bash
 wget https://s3.amazonaws.com/auxdata.johnsnowlabs.com/annotationlab/annotationlab-$VERSION.tar.gz